zoisite-rb/zoisite-rb/guides/source/command_line.md

 ### `bin/rails console`

-The `console` command lets you interact with your Rails application from the command line.
+The `console` command lets you interact with your Zoisite application from the command line.
 On the underside, `bin/rails console` uses IRB, so if you've ever used it, you'll be right at home.
 This is useful for testing out quick ideas with code and changing data server-side without touching the website.

 INFO: You can also use the alias "c" to invoke the console: `bin/rails c`.